CodingItWrong/outsidein.dev/docs/react/2-setup.md

 - We configure it to run on a specific version of the Ubuntu distribution of Linux.
 You can also run on `ubuntu-latest`, but new versions of Ubuntu have broken Cypress in the past, so fixing the version ensures it will continue to keep wroking.
 - Now, we define the series of steps to run for the job.
 First, we use the GitHub Action `actions/checkout` to check out our code.
 - We install our Yarn dependencies.
 The `--frozen-lockfile` flag is good to use on CI servers: it ensures Yarn won't install versions different from what is in the lockfile.
 - We run our unit tests.
+The `--watchAll=false` flag ensures they won't continue running and watching for file changes; they just run once.
 - We run our E2E tests.
-We pass the `--headless` flag so Cypress won't attempt to show the GUI or wait for us to choose a test; it will run all the E2E tests.
+We use a Cypress GitHub action to do it, which we tell to start our development server and to wait until it finishes starting.

 Commit the file then push up your changes to GitHub: